MicrosoftDocs/semantic-kernel-docs/semantic-kernel/concepts/ai-services/chat-completion/function-calling/function-choice-behaviors.md

 Here, we specify that the AI model must choose the `GetWeatherForCity` function for invocation to obtain the weather forecast for the city of Boston, rather than guessing it based on its own knowledge.
 The model will first choose the `GetWeatherForCity` function for invocation to retrieve the weather forecast.
-With this information, the model can then determine the likely color of the sky in Boston using its own knowledge.
+With this information, the model can then determine the likely color of the sky in Boston using the response from the call to `GetWeatherForCity`.
 ```csharp
 using Microsoft.SemanticKernel;